u-amine/bcx-2019/README.md

-# bcx-2019
+# Doc
-This is the official documentation of the ZkSystems Technology for the Hackchallenges on the BCX 2019.
+This is the official documentation of the ZkSystems Technology.

 ## JSON-RPC Interface